RustomAlexios/IMPALIB/README.md

   We also considered solving the $k$-SAT problem where the goal is to determine whether there exists an assignment of variables in a Boolean formula with clauses containing exactly $k$ variables, such that the entire formula is true.

+* *Application 4* :

+  We also considered solving the MOBARP problem where the goal is to find the minimum order assignment of fixed and mobile transmitters to a set of receiver locations subject to capacities and set cover constraints.

 ## **Supported Constraints**

 Various constraints are implemented: